Metaverse-Association/fund/README.md

 ## Raising Funds

 We opted to start as a traditional non-profit foundation.
 We believe that open metaverse creators deserve a chance to build out the critical infrastructure necessary for a more collaborative and open metaverse.
 We don't believe that should solely be driven by immediate profitability.
 We all benefit from interoperability and the open metaverse.
 That is why we intend to create avenues for traditional funds to get involved with supporting these projects.
 We intend to roll out new orgs and services in the future to help creators with a path to profitability scale as needed, and to help those without a path to profitability to succeed as intended.
 The metaverse is bigger than one org.

+## What we are not

+The Metaverse Association is not a DAO.
+We are not owned by a larger corp, nor are we a standards body.
+While we work well with these other groups, the Metaverse Association is strictly intended to serve as a more traditional non-profit issuing grants for the open metaverse.